Financial Literacy Statistics

 According to a study conducted in 2014, only three out of every five adults in the U.S. would give themselves a good grade (A/B) when it comes to financial education.
-The same survey found three out of every four Americans believe they would benefit from professional advice and information related to everyday financial questions.

 Of course, it should be noted that survey results are often highly dependent on who you ask.
 For instance, a credit card comparison website called CreditDonkey.com found a much higher percentage of their audience received money lessons in school – just not as much as they’d have liked.
 Of their 1,000 respondents:

 - 63.8% learned about spending